-- Debt instruments, such as:

-- Eurobonds (for example, straight, floating rate, convertible);

-- government bonds (Bunds);

-mortgage bonds;

-municipal bonds;

-corporate bonds;

-international bonds;

-convertible bonds;

-- money-market instruments, including short-term and medium-term notes, commercial paper and certificates of deposit;

-- Equities, such as bearer shares and registered shares, as well as depository receipts;

-- Warrants and certificates;

-- Investment fund units:

-- Other securities, such as international securities held in collective safe custody, for example, German certificates representing international securities;

-- Gold bullion (traded on the Luxembourg Stock Exchange).
+- Debt instruments, such as: - Eurobonds (for example, straight, floating rate, convertible); - government bonds (Bunds);mortgage bonds;international bonds; - municipal bonds;convertible bonds; - money-market instruments, including short-term and medium-term notes, commercial paper and certificates of deposit; - Equities, such as bearer shares and registered shares, as well as depository receipts; - Warrants and certificates: - Investment fund units; - Other securities, such as international securities held in collective safe custody, for example, German certificates representing international securities; - Gold bullion (traded on the Luxembourg Stock Exchange).

 Clearstream Banking S.A. is licensed as a securities settlement system (SSS) according to Title V of the Luxembourg Law of 10 November 2009 relating to payment services.
-The Banque centrale du Luxembourg (BCL) is responsible for the prudential supervision of SSSs (in accordance with article 110 of the law of 10 November 2009).
-The focus of the supervision is the operational and financial stability of each system and participants in systems as well as the stability of the financial system as a whole.
+The Banque centrale du Luxembourg (BCL) is responsible for the oversight of SSSs (in accordance with article 110 of the law of 10 November 2009).
+The focus of the oversight is the operational and financial stability of each system and participants in systems as well as the stability of the financial system as a whole.